ahaurw01/haurwitz.com/blog_posts/2013-09-02_growl-like-notifications.md

     <i class="icon-remove"></i>
   </a>
   <strong>
-    {{view.notification.title}}
+    {{view.content.title}}
   </strong>
   <p>
-    {{view.notification.message}}
+    {{view.content.message}}
   </p>
 </script>
 ```

 I am using the notification object's properties here by inserting the title and the message directly.
+(Note that the `content` property of the view is one of the notification objects from the parent view's `content` array.)

 The type is used by a computed property on the view called `iconType`.
 This is simply for mapping a meaningful type name to a FontAwesome CSS class.
 There is also a link with an action on it that will need to close the notification.

 Here are all the properties of the `NotificationView`.
 We'll regroup after all the code.